Waterproofing Bathroom Walls: Know these Before Starting

 Bathroom Wall Waterproofing Membranes

-1. Cementitious waterproofing: Cementitious waterproofing can be applied as a liquid coating on the bathroom floor and walls to stop water leaking.
+1. Cementitious waterproofing: Cementitious waterproofing can be applied as a liquid coating on the bathroom floor and walls to stop water from leaking.

 3. Acrylic coating waterproofing: Acrylic waterproofing is a liquid waterproofing membrane that can be used for bathroom floors and walls.